PreciousChicken/blog/content/posts/where-do-i-put-appimages.md

 A potential disadvantage of using */opt* is that all users of the system can access the application, rather than just the current user.
 Personally I think that is a plus.

-I guess another issue with */opt* is you might forgot that is where you put all your AppImages - there's an easy answer to that: write a blog post...
+I guess another issue with */opt* is you might forget that is where you put all your AppImages - there's an easy answer to that: write a blog post...

 Another option given in the AppImage FAQ is *$HOME/.local/bin* and *$HOME/bin* but as the FAQ itself states these are "are useful mainly for CLI tools," and most of my AppImages aren't in this category (though I guess nothing wrong in itself with putting these in a folder intended mostly for CLI tools).